EmbedJournal/embedjournal/_posts/2016-11-09-custom-rfs-beaglebone-black.md

 $ mkdir lib usr/lib
 {% endhighlight %}

-For the static libraries, copy from the arm cross compiler toolchain path.
+For the static libraries, copy from the ARM cross compiler toolchain path.

 {% highlight shell %}
 $ rsync -a /opt/arm-linux-gnueabihf/lib/ ./lib/